Polymorphic Iterable Sequential Effect Systems: Effect Quantales

 Distributivity of the product ($\rhd$) over joins ($\sqcup$) is worth remarking on, because it is a stronger requirement than other abstract sequential effect systems require.
 The most obvious benefit is that having more equivalences can permit simpler specifications, even (later) in the presence of effect variables.
 More critically, it is necessary to preserve validity with respect to basic compiler optimizations and common refactorings.
 The right distributivity law corresponds to the basic compiler optimizations of tail merging~\cite{maher2006merging} --- if conditional branches end with the same operations, moving a single copy of those operations to after the control flow join to reduce code size --- and tail splitting (or duplication)~\cite{rock2004architecture,gregg2001comparing} (its inverse, which increases code size but may reduce the number of jumps by inlining function returns).
 Basically, they assume the equivalence

 and the right distributivity law demands these programs have equivalent effects as well.
 Other abstract effect systems do not require this, thus permitting (in principle) effect systems unsound with respect to very basic optimizations.
-Developers may also perform analagous refactorings themselves, and having this change the effect of the code would be quite surprising to most.
+Developers may also perform analogous refactorings themselves, and having this change the effect of the code would be quite surprising to most --- this in fact shows up when comparing graded monads to effect quantales (Section \ref{sec:katsumata}).
 The left distributivity law similarly corresponds to possible refactorings or possible results of block merging~\cite{maher2006merging}.

 Effect quantales inherit a rich equational theory of semilattice-ordered monoids and extensive results of ordered algebraic systems in general~\cite{birkhoff,galatos2007residuated,blyth2006lattices,fuchs2011partially}, providing many ready-to-use (or at least, ready-to-adapt-the-proof) properties for simplifying complex effects, and giving rise to other properties more interesting to our needs.